Is There Caffeine In Apples?

-There is somewhat popular health advice being passed around online that states “eating an apple wakes you up as well as a cup of coffee.”
+There is some dubious health advice being passed around online claiming that “eating an apple wakes you up as well as a cup of coffee.”

 Nutrition of an Apple

 |Vitamin A||98.3 IU|

 Apples also contain very small traces of other vitamins and minerals.

 An apple will help a person feel more energetic, but it’s not because of caffeine.
 The high sugar content of an apple is what does the trick.
 And, because the sugar in apples is also bound to fiber this feeling lasts longer than other sugary snacks like candy bars.

 Fructose, the primary sugar in an apple, is a simple sugar and is digested quickly which raises blood sugar levels.
 Your brain happens to love sugar so this is why we crave sugary snacks and why they are so rewarding.

 In fact, one medium apple has about the same sugar content as drinking half of a 12oz Coke.
 However, it is much healthier to eat an apple than to drink a Coke.

 So, even though apples don’t wake you up with a jolt of caffeine, they are a healthy way to get a sugar rush.